Smooth approximations of the Conical K�ahler-Ricci flows: Local Harnack inequality.

 \begin{thm} There exists a constant $C$ in the sense of Definition \ref{Convention on the constant} with the following properties.
 Suppose $\omega_t$ is a time-differentiable family of K\"ahler metrics which is $C^{\alpha}$ away from $D$.
 Suppose \begin{enumerate} \item $\omega_{t}$ are weak conical-K\"ahler metrics and $ \frac{\omega_{D}}{C}\leq \omega_t\leq C\omega_{D}$ for all $t\in [0,T]$, or $\omega_t$ is $C^{\alpha}$ over the whole $M$ (across $D$) in the usual sense and $\frac{\omega_{\epsilon}}{C}\leq \omega_t\leq C\omega_{\epsilon}$ for all $t\in [0,T]$ and some $0<\epsilon\leq 1$ ; \item $\frac{\partial }{\partial t}dvol_t\leq Cdvol_t.$ \end{enumerate} Suppose $u$ is a bounded weak solution to

 Then for all $\delta\in (0,T)$, there exists a $\alpha^{\prime}>0$ and $C(\delta)$ such that

-\end{thm} \begin{proof}{of Theorem \ref{Harnack inequality parabolic}:} With Lemma \ref{Existence of Polar coordinates of the omega beta epsilon}, actually the proof is quite straight forward.
+\end{thm} \begin{proof} [ Proof of Theorem \ref{Harnack inequality parabolic}:] With Lemma \ref{Existence of Polar coordinates of the omega beta epsilon}, actually the proof is quite straight forward.
 The only possible problem is the H\"older estimate near $D$.
 Notice that in the coordinate $\imath_{\epsilon}$, $\omega_{t}$ is quasi-isometric to the Euclidean metric.
-Moreover, by \cite{WYQ}, integration by parts holds true.
-Then the proof of Theorem 10.1 in section 10 of Chapter $III$ in \cite{LSU} directly goes through in $B_p(r_0),\ p\in D$ and $r_0$ is sufficiently small, provided we have $\frac{\partial }{\partial t}dvol_t\leq Cdvol_t.$